 Chrysalis has been an approved private school since 1983.
 It had been accredited since 1995 through the Northwest Accreditation Commission, now known as AdvancED.
-Every six years, accredited schools undergo extensive self-evaluation and outside peer review.
+Every five years, accredited schools undergo extensive self-evaluation and outside peer review.
 Our most recent study was completed in March of 2015.
 All of our scores were above average in every category.
 See accreditation summary.

 University Bound: 56% of our graduates went on to a four-year university, 28% to a community college or tech school, and 16% to work or other pursuits.
 In recent years we’ve had students accepted by Brown and Stanford.
 Our students have been accepted at a variety of universities including: Yale, University of Washington, Carnegie Mellon University/Boston Conservatory, Julliard, New University (Joffrey Ballet), California Polytechnical University, Amherst, Cornell, Duke, Notre Dame,Evergreen, Syracuse, Renesslar Polytechnical Institute, Lehigh, Chapman, Lewis and Clark, Knox, Butler, Seattle Pacific University, Washington State University, Western Washington University, Gonzaga, Cornish, Art Institute of Seattle, and most area community colleges.
 See more colleges

 College Preparatory Requirements: We offer a wide variety of college prep courses.
 Each college sets their own entrance requirements.
 We recommend that you verify the admissions requirements and recommendations with the colleges of your choice.
 See more on College Preparation.

-Grades: We use a four point system.
-Students must have the equivalent of a “C” grade or better to receive credit.
-Courses can be taken for a grade or pass/fail.
-We do not rank students.
+Grades: We use a 4.0, unweighted grading system.
+Students must have the equivalent of a “C” grade to receive credit for a course.
+Courses may be taken for a grade or pass/fail.
+We do not rank our students.

 Advantages and Special Features: Chrysalis places an emphasis on learning independently, requiring students to become self-directed learners, using time away from school to learn or serve the community.
 Independent learning through a one-to-one mentor relationship with a consulting teacher allows for students’ interests and abilities to be taken into consideration when designing their overall curriculum.
 While the content of this student/teacher time is mostly academic and instructional in character, it is the personal relationship that emerges from this contact that is most influential.